RJFreund/OpenDSA/RST/en/Development/DatabaseJoinsFullOuter.rst

 ============================================================
 Full Outer Join Textual
 ============================================================
-Full outer joins join both tables together.
-The final table is produced by taking every row from table S and combining with every row from table R.
+Full outer joins join both tables together accounting for matches but also bringing along their individual, unmatched row and filling in nulls as noted previously.

+What this really means is if R and S are sets RS = RvS.

 ============================================================
 Full Outer Join Slideshow Demo